ansible/awx-operator/README.md

 ## Get Involved

 We welcome your feedback and ideas.
-The AWX operator uses the same IRC channel and Ansible Community Forum as AWX itself.
+The AWX operator uses the same Matrix channel and Ansible Community Forum as AWX itself.
 Here's how to reach us with feedback and questions:

 - Join the [Ansible AWX channel on Matrix](https://matrix.to/#/#awx:ansible.com)
 - Join the [Ansible Community Forum](https://forum.ansible.com)